AODtorusan/esphome-influxdb_v2_oss/README.md

 will use the sensor's ID as the field name by default; the configuration can provide an alternative name to be used instead.

-Numeric sensors default to 'float' format when published, but the configuration can override the type to 'integer' or 'unsigned integer' if desired.
+Numeric sensors default to `float` format when published, the precision is based on the `accuracy_decimals` specified on the sensor.

-### Raw or Filtered Sensor Values

-When a `field` is published, its value can be either the raw sensor value, or the filtered value if the sensor configuration includes filters.
-This allows the Home Assistant dashboards to include values that have been transformed for display, but InfluxDB to receive the raw values, without having to use the `copy` component to make both values available.

 ## Comparison to Home Assistant's InfluxDB integration